 On-the-job Hazard Communication or Chemical Hygiene training, which is required by OSHA, is the main way for employees to learn how to recognize and respond to chemical releases or spills.
 Material Safety Data Sheets (MSDSs) can also provide direction.
 Principal Investigators are responsible for ensuring Hazard Communication or Chemical Hygiene training has been provided, for training specific to their lab practices, for ensuring that MSDSs are available, and for ensuring spill response supplies are readily available in the area where spills may occur.
-To request Hazard Communication and OSHA Lab Standard training, contact Risk Management.
+To request Hazard Communication and OSHA Lab Standard training, contact Environmental Health and Safety.

 When a hazardous chemical is released, appropriate and immediate response can prevent serious injury to students and employees.
 In the event of a spill or other release of hazardous materials, all persons on Baylor University premises should be prepared to act appropriately.

 For those working with chemicals:

 - Obtain the appropriate training for the chemical you are working with,

 - Know location of, and how to use, spill response supplies.